 There are two main ways of how providers count the final price you are expected to pay: you might be charged for each page uploaded or for each megabyte of data.
 Depending on the type of information that prevails among your files, each pricing model may be beneficial for you.
 If you plan to store mainly text files then it makes sense to choose a vendor that counts the price per megabyte as text files are rather small.
 However, if you are about to upload images, graphics, videos, audio or any other multimedia files then it would be better for you to collaborate with a provider who charges you per page.
 In addition, you may consider purchasing an unlimited storage: if you have a lot a data to share it might be the most efficient and wise solution.

 - The number of functions included into package

 It is pretty obvious that the more options you have – the higher prices you pay.
-When it comes to data rooms the two features are the most valuable – security and accessibility.
+When it comes to virtual data rooms the two features are the most valuable – security and accessibility.
 If the room lacks certain data protection tools or if it offers its users limited access then you may expect the cost to be rather moderate.
 But it does not seem to be reasonable to discard the key benefits of a VDR costs to save money.